vwieczorek/civicforge/README.md

 #### Grace Loop: curiosity → clarification → correction → growth.

-No name-calling or slurs, no personal attacks, avoid sarcasm in serious discussions, askrather than assume, and give private feedback when possible.
+No name-calling or slurs, no personal attacks, avoid sarcasm in serious discussions, ask rather than assume, and give private feedback when possible.

 ### 3. Protect, Empower & Coach